ZhijingY/ese5190-2022-lab2b-esp/lab/06_pioscope/README.md

 ## How the prototype works

-Once the program starts, on the console it will ask the user to type c to start recording the BOOT button pressing for 10 seconds, then the sequence will be replayed in the speed chosen by the user.
+Once the program starts, we can press the BOOT button to monitor the data transfer over I2C on pin 22 and pin 23.

 ## Code